Carl De Keyzer

-Homo Sovieticus was shot exactly two months before the fall of the infamous incarnation of the Cold War: the Berlin wall, a high security borderline standing in the heart of Europe.
-The images in the book are premonitory, as they announce the system’s collapse before Mikhail Gorbachev formally declared it.
-The photographer records dwindling displays of nationalism where effigies of Marx, Lenin and Gorbachev are taken down after a parade, which appear as prophetic metaphors of the end of ideology.
+Homo Sovieticus was shot in the year before the fall of the infamous incarnation of the Cold War: the Berlin wall, a high security borderline standing in the heart of Europe.
+The book, which was presented during the opening of the photographer’s first solo show in Amsterdam on the day of the fall, November 9th 1989, presents premonitory images that announce the system’s collapse before it was formally declared.
+The photographer records dwindling displays of nationalism where effigies of Marx, Lenin and Gorbachev are taken down after a parade as seen on the cover of the book, which appear as prophetic metaphors of the end of ideology.

 Photo book projects

-For this first exploration of the end of ideology Carl de Keizer chose Armenia, Uzbekistan, Russia and Lithuania as his settings, carefully planning the conceptual framework given that the chance to capture the moment is always reduced.
+At the start of his exploration of the end of ideology the photographer chose Armenia, Uzbekistan, Russia and Lithuania to finally cover the thirteen Soviet Republics, carefully planning the conceptual framework, given that the chance to capture the moment is always reduced.
 The use of flash and slow film to heighten contrast produces an aesthetic signature, illuminating crucial elements of the image.
 As in neorealist films, reality is presented raw and poetical at once.
 He employs diversion techniques based on the proposition of multidimensional readings that invite us to chose what to see in a single image.
 A number of aesthetic conventions proper of art photography help him to unravel big themes departing from the minuscule, gestures and small details, to unpick the humanity of the subjects as if in a whisper, for his is not the endeavour of an objective photojournalist.